Ólavur Jakobsen

 He has premièred a vast number of compositions by e.g. Per Nørgård, Axel Borup-Jørgensen, Pierre Dørge, Sunleif Rasmussen, Edvard Nyholm Debess, Kári Bæk, Tróndur Bogason and Kristian Blak and has worked with composers such as Gavin Bryars and Hsueh-Yung Shen.

 He has also worked as a sessions musician with a number of popular artists e.g. Hanus G., Teitur, Ernst Sondum Dalsgard, Runi Brattaberg and Hakan Hagegard as well as Brandenburgische Staatsorchester in Frankfurt, Germany, Icelandic Ensemble CAPUT and Danish orchestra Collegium Musicum.

 Olavur Jakobsen is a sought after arranger and has produced albums for Hanus G., Sunleif Rasmussen and Aldubáran.

-He co-founded and then formerly served as the artistic director of the Faroese chamber ensemble Aldubáran and now continues as an active member.
+He co-founded and then formerly served as the artistic director of the Faroese chamber ensemble Aldubáran and now continues as an active musician and board member.

 Ólavur Jakobsen was an instigator of and from 2005 to 2020 he led and coordinated the Music High School Preparatory Course for gifted music students in the Faroe Islands.

 In November 2012 he released the first ever Faroese classical guitar album to rave reviews in the international press e.g. Classical Guitar Magazine and Gitarre und Laute.

 Ólavur Jakobsen currently lives in Hoyvík near Tórshavn and is active in promoting Faroese music and touring as a soloist and chamber musician.